Keokuk Elevated Water Storage Tank

 The City of Keokuk is located in southeast Iowa along the Mississippi River.
 Keokuk Municipal Water Works currently operates a water treatment plant with an average daily demand of 12 to 14 MGD.
 The source of the water is the Mississippi River.
 A large percentage of water consumption comes from industrial users.
 In particular, the largest industrial user uses over half the capacity of the water plant during high-demand periods.
 The current finished water storage tank and system includes a 3 million gallon clearwell located at the water treatment plant and two water towers having a capacity of 1 million gallons each.
 In high-demand periods, the Water Work’s staff observes the water towers draining quickly and high velocities in the City’s aging water mains.
 This has contributed to water main breaks and stained water during high-demand periods.

 Additional storage near the highest water users in town will provide relief to the rest of the water system and take pressure off of the water plant staff that currently have little time to react to the constantly changing industrial demands.
 A new 4 MG water tower was recommended.
 The new water tower is located in close proximity to the industrial zone and should adequately meet peak water demands and help reduce flow velocities in the troublesome areas of the water distribution system.

-The 4.0 MG water tower is the second largest elevated storage tank in the United States.
+The 4.0 MG water tower is the second largest elevated water storage tank in the United States.
 The project received a $2 million grant from the U.S. Economic Development Administration in addition to a $1.5 million forgivable loan from the American Recovery and Reinvestment Act.
-The construction of the tower began in March 2010 and is expected to be complete in the fall of 2011.